-In compliance with The Education (School Premises) Regulations 2012, First Aid rooms are made available for medical treatment in school and where medication is kept in a locked cupboard.
-Some medication is also kept in locked cupboards in the school offices.
+In compliance with The Education (School Premises) Regulations 2012, First Aid rooms are made available for medical treatment in school.
+Medication is also kept in locked cupboards in the school offices.

 2.1 Personnel

 The School Nurses are registered nurses and maintain First Aid certification.
 Employees are encouraged to volunteer to undertake paediatric or emergency First Aid training in order to optimise health and wellbeing of pupils, colleagues and visitors.
 Currently the Foundation has approximately 60% of its workforce who are First Aid Trained.
 All staff in the EYFS setting either have a paediatric First Aid qualification or are working towards this.
 Records of those trained are kept by the School Nurses and a list of staff with current paediatric or emergency First Aid certification is published on the staff room notice boards and school offices.